Know More About Triplett Analog VOM Meters

 - Check the settings of the dial and multiply it with the set values.
 For instance, if the multimeter is set to Rx100 and the needle on measurement points to 50 ohms.
 Then the value will be calculated as 50 x100=5000 and this will be the actual resistance of this circuit.

-What are the applications of an analog multimeter?
+What are the applications of an analog VOM (volt-ohm-milliammeter)?

 What is the function of analog tester?

-The analog tester is used to measure various electrical quantities such as current, voltage, resistance, signal power, and frequency.
+An analog tester, also known as an analog multimeter or VOM (volt-ohm-milliammeter), is a versatile electronic instrument used for measuring various electrical quantities in a circuits such as current, voltage, resistance, signal power, and frequency.
 These devices are widely used to identify and rectify problems in electrical circuits.